-The project team has experienced challenges regarding in recruiting these distributors.
-Due to the aforementioned increasingly centralized decision-making authority, the HVAC sector has presented some unique recruiting challenges.
-Despite the appearance of maintaining the separate natures of the subsidiaries, the parent companies usually have centralized decision-making authority.
-Therefore, as many as three subsidiaries in different regions of California may have a single point of contact.
+There have been some challenges with regard to recruiting the HVAC distributors.
+Due to the aforementioned centralized decision-making authority, the parent companies may have as many as three subsidiaries, each with a multitude of warehouses, throughout different regions of California, all of which may have a single point of contact.
 This contact may control a significant portion of the California market depending on the number and size of the subsidiaries involved.
 In addition, all direct manufacturers' distributors' participation must be approved through the corporate office.

-In the first step of the recruitment process, RER contacted all 16 companies in the sample frame.
+The project team has contacted all 16 companies in the sample frame.
 The objectives for recruiting HVAC distributors continue to be 1) recruiting distributors with relatively large shares of the residential HVAC market, and 2) having adequate representation for all utility service areas and climate regions.
-Recruiting continues to be an effort.
-The increase in sample size is due to successful recruiting efforts.
+Recruiting continues to be an on-going effort.
 The long-term goal continues to be increasing participation and market coverage of the wholesale market.